xifeiwu/busybox/README.md

 - `command.ts` — command file
 - `daemon-script.ts` — script run as child process

-When there are multiple files of the same kind, a subfolder (`bin/`, `command/`, `script/`) can be created to store them.
+When there are multiple files of the same kind, a subfolder (`bin/`, `command/`, `cp-script/`) can be created to store them.

-For simple command or daemon-script, it's unnecessary to create a new folder to locate them, it can be placed into dir `1-command`/`2-daemon-scripts` directly.
+For simple command or daemon-script, it's unnecessary to create a new folder to locate them, it can be placed into dir `1-command`/`2-cp-scripts` directly.

 ```
 .
 ├── src
 │   ├── build-install     # Compile project, create bin files, link to $PATH
 │   ├── 1-command         # Command implementations
-│   ├── 2-daemon-scripts          # Scripts run as child processes by daemon
+│   ├── 2-cp-scripts      # Scripts run as child processes by daemon
-│   ├── daemon              # Daemon feature: manage child processes
+│   ├── process-manager   # Process Manager: manage the running of child processes
 │   ├── db                # Database commands
 │   ├── redis             # Redis integration
 │   ├── service           # Shared services